Famous people from history

 Explore our collection of primary and secondary teaching resources that focus on some of the most significant figures from history.

-From Florence Nightingale to Alexander the Great, discover the stories behind famous faces who changed the world.
+From Rosa Parks to Emmeline Pankhurst, discover the stories behind famous faces who changed the world.

 Here are just some of the significant individuals you'll find on this page:

 - Emmeline Pankhust

 A short film telling the story of Grace Darling - the famous Victorian heroine - and her brave sea rescue off the Farne Islands in 1838.